nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Appends information to the fields of the animal with the specified `ID`. `ID` refers to the id number shown in the displayed animal list.

-Format: `append ID [m/MEDICAL CONDITION]… [f/FEEDING TIME]…​`
+Format: `append ID [m/MEDICAL CONDITION]… [f/FEED TIME]…​`

+Conditions:
+* `ID` field should only contain numbers with no leading zeroes, and it should be at least 3 digits long.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-An animal can have any number of medical conditions and feeding times (including 0).
+An animal can have any number of medical conditions and feed times (including 0).
 </div>

 Examples:
-* `append 1307 f/1900` appends a feeding time of 1900 to the animal identified by ID 1307..
+* `append 1307 f/1900` appends a feed time of 1900 to the animal identified by ID 1307..
 * `append 1307 m/Healthy` append a medical condition "Healthy" to the animal identified by ID 1307.

 ---